Two major-ish changes in ANTLR4, update from ANTLR3:

 A simple test program

-Create a folder in your IntelliJ program called inputs
+Create a folder in your IntelliJ program called inputs, and then create a file in it called test.txt.

 2 + 3 x = 1 + 2 * 3 + (a)